-In this post, we look at the elements that contribute to a successful, high-performing cart (or basket) abandonment email…
+In this post, we look at how to write cart abandonment emails, as well as the elements that contribute to a successful, high-performing cart (or basket) abandonment email

-Shoppers will abandon carts, for a variety of reasons, but fortunately many can be tempted back to the purchase, often through basket abandonment emails.
+Shopping cart abandonment will happen, for a variety of reasons, but fortunately many can be tempted back to the purchase, often through basket abandonment emails.

 For the best results, a lot of thought needs to go into the creation of cart abandonment emails – the creative used, the products shown, and the timing of emails.